Longan

 Dimocarpus longan, commonly known as the longan (/ˈlɒŋa:n/) and dragon's eye, is a tropical tree species that produces edible fruit.
 It is one of the better-known tropical members of the soapberry family Sapindaceae, to which the lychee and rambutan also belong.
-The fruit of the longan is similar to that of the lychee, but less aromatic in taste.
-It is native to tropical Asia and China.
+The fruit of the longan is similar to that of the lychee, but is less aromatic in taste.